 Model of the original temple: Just behind the main temple, there is a small model of the main temple.
 This small prototype was first created and after the king approved its design, the original temple was later constructed referring to this model.

 The Eshaneswara Temple: Towards the north gate, on the right side there is the Eshaneswara temple.
-There are steps which leads to the inner sanctum, which is located underground.
+There are steps which lead to the inner sanctum, which is located underground.

 Kanapata Hanuman temple: Disturbed by the incessant roaring sound of the ocean at night, Lord Jagannath ordered Samudra (the sea god) to cease the sound and ordered Lord Hanuman to ensure that sound of the ocean does not cross Meghanad Pacheri (outer walls of the temple).
 Lord Hanuman being an ardent devotee, incessantly stands with his ears placed on the walls to ensure that sound does not cross the boundary walls.
 This temple is situated near the western gate (Tiger gate) of the temple.

 Changing of flags: The flag atop the main temple is known as the Patita Pavana flag.
-Darshan of this flag, like the the Patita Pavana Jagannath, is considered equipollent to the darshan of the original deities.
+Darshan of this flag, like the Patita Pavana Jagannath, is considered equipollent to the darshan of the original deities.
 These flags are changed daily after performing certain rituals and ceremonies.
-Devotees gather around 5 PM everyday to witness this flag changing ceremony.
+Devotees gather around 5 PM every day to witness this flag changing ceremony.
 The major attraction of this process is the person who changes the flag.
-Carrying the new flags on his shoulders, the person climbs to the the top of the temple with lightning quick speed.
-Its really a delight to watch him ascend the temple without any support; certainly an expert in his trade.
+Carrying the new flags on his shoulders, the person climbs to the top of the temple with lightning quick speed.
+It is really astonishing to watch him ascend the temple without any support; certainly an expert in his trade.

 If you are planning to visit the Jagannath Dham at Puri, please look out for all these places within the temple premises.
 If required, you can seek help from the temple authorities.
 There are pandas (temple priests) who can help and provide the above details but they are not easy to handle and may charge you exorbitant prices.
 I always suggest to avoid them.